 PLEASE NOTE

-As we approach the deadline (March 24, 2025) and applicant activity increases, our capacity to answer inquiries will diminish.
+As we approach the MARCH 20, 2026 deadline, and applicant activity increases, our capacity to answer inquiries will diminish.
 Please submit your proposal as soon as possible to ensure our team can provide any assistance needed in a timely manner.

 PART 1: ORGANIZATION OR INDIVIDUAL ARTIST INFORMATION